Etsy Photography Tips

 Whether you are using your cell phone with a good camera, or a professional camera, always use a tripod to achieve the best photos.
 Using a tripod gives you the ability to adjust your product and lighting until you get it perfect.
 Every time your camera moves, you are getting a slightly different angle and lighting.
 It is nearly impossible to get a photo perfect when every time you adjust, your camera is moving too.

 Tripods are not very expensive and fold up for easy storage.
 I use one made for my cell phone, I bought it on Amazon here.

 Photo Light Box

 For most items, a foldable studio tent is the best way to get amazing images from all angles.
-As I photograph glass, it was absolutely vital for me to get one.
+Because I photograph glass, it was absolutely vital for me to get one.
 This is the one I got from Amazon – it comes with lights and different options for background colors as well.
 With a light box, you can set up a seamless white background and create soft, diffused light for your items.
-I don’t have photoshop on my personal computer so getting perfect photos with just my camera was important to me.
+I don’t have photoshop on my personal computer, so getting perfect photos with just my camera was important to me.

 When photographing merchandise, natural lighting is ideal.
 If you are able to go the natural route, either set up your light box near a bright window or set up your own little studio.
 One way I sometimes photograph my items is by using a few white foam boards and working with surfaces I already have.
 If you have a table with a nice, plain surface, move it over to a well-lit area and set up one of your foam boards as a background.
-This is great set up when creating lifestyle photos for home décor.
+This is a great setup when creating lifestyle photos for home décor.

-If you have trouble with natural lighting, or like me have to photograph glass, try using small photography lights with your light box.
+If you have trouble with natural lighting or, like me, have to photograph glass, try using small photography lights with your light box.
 The light box I use is designed to diffuse the light to prevent glares and shadows, so I am able to get my products better lit with photography lights than with natural light.

 What Sort of Photos to Take